 In the majority of cases, the effects of LASIK are permanent.
 However, there is a chance that you may experience a recurrence of some nearsightedness, farsightedness, or astigmatism over time.
 If this occurs and you are bothered by your vision, a LASIK enhancement (“touch-up”) can often be done to restore clear vision.

 is important to remember that other eye conditions (dry eyes, presbyopia, cataracts, glaucoma, etc.) can impact your vision.
 If you develop one of these problems, the previous LASIK procedure will not prevent vision changes, and additional LASIK will not correct these vision changes.

 The short answer is no. The goal of LASIK is to provide clear distance vision without glasses or contact lenses.
 LASIK does not eliminate your need for reading glasses (if you already have them) or prevent you from needing reading glasses in the future (if you don’t have them already).

 Presbyopia occurs as a natural part of aging.
 LASIK does not prevent/reverse presbyopia and the resulting need in reading glasses.
 However, if you are interested in reducing your dependence on glasses for both distance vision and near vision, Vermont Eye Laser offers several options, including monovision.

 Developing cataracts is a natural part of aging.
 LASIK does not accelerate the development of cataracts, but it does not prevent the development of cataracts either.

 The previous LASIK procedure does not complicate cataract surgery.
 However, in order to treat you properly, your cataract surgeon will need certain pre-LASIK information about your eyes.
 At Vermont Eye Laser, we provide you with written records that contain all of the necessary pre-LASIK information about your eyes so that your future cataract surgery goes as smoothly as possible.

 If you had LASIK years ago and you are now being told that you have cataracts, make an appointment today.
-In addition to being LASIK specialists, Dr. Larson and Dr. Saipe are also highly-acclaimed cataract surgeons with extensive experience treating previous LASIK patients.
+In addition to being a LASIK specialist, Dr. Larson is also highly-acclaimed cataract surgeons with extensive experience treating previous LASIK patients.